How to compare broadband-only deals

 Which broadband-only package should I choose?

 Seriously consider your phone habits and whether you’re happy to do away with a landline completely, or think you might need it from time to time.
 You’ll be tied into a contract for at least 12 months so it pays to make the right choice now.

 Consider what level of speed you need

 Check what broadband speed you’re currently receiving with our speed test and consider whether it feels ample for your internet activities, or whether you often find yourself waiting around and could benefit from a faster service.
-Standard ADSL broadband ranges from up to 8Mbps to up to 17Mbps, while fibre broadband ranges from up to 38Mbps to up to a super speedy 200Mbps.
-Your speed options will depend on what’s available in your area and your monthly budget, as it’s generally a case of the faster the service, the more you’ll pay.
+Standard broadband averages 11Mbps, while fibre broadband averages 36Mbps at entry-level, and Virgin Media offers speeds of 350Mbps and beyond.
+Your speed options will depend on what’s available in your area and your monthly budget.

 Essential questions before you buy

 - Can I get a broadband-only deal in my area?

 - Am I ever likely to use a landline?